The Program Czech for Foreigners

 Besides the spoken communication, applicants must be able to write short, easy texts, such as a simple personal letter (e-mail), a notice, etc.

 Language competence thus corresponds to, e.g., the contents of these textbooks:

 - Holá, L., & Bořilová, P. (2011). Čeština expres 1: Praha: Akropolis. (the A1 level)

-Applicants may continue to study a Czech for Foreigners Master’s programme at the Faculty of Arts, University of Ostrava, or at a different university.
+Applicants may continue to study Czech for Foreigners Master’s program at the Faculty of Arts, University of Ostrava, or at a different university.

 Online Sources to Get Ready for the Study

 Czech step by step https://www.czechstepbystep.cz/